P05B0

 • 5

-Broken wiring in the harness between the sensor and the control module.
+Broken wiring in the harness between the sensor and the module.

 • 6

-Moisture intrusion into the sensor causing internal open circuit on ground side.
+Moisture intrusion into the sensor causing an open on the ground side.

 • 7

-Control module input circuit fault holding signal high.
+Control module input circuit fault holding the signal high.

 Symptoms drivers notice

-MIL and possibly brake system warning light illuminated.
+MIL and possibly a brake system warning light illuminated.

 Adaptive cruise control or collision avoidance systems may be disabled.